-The Khalaf Ahmad Al Habtoor Medical Simulation Center (KHMSC), is a training facility where healthcare professionals will receive training to improve quality of care and teamwork in a simulated environment with no risk to patients.
+The Khalaf Ahmad Al Habtoor Medical Simulation Center (KHMSC) is a training facility located in Building 14 in DHCC\where healthcare professionals receive training to improve quality of care and teamwork in a simulated environment with no risk to patients.
+KHMSC is accredited by the Society of Simulation in Healthcare (SSH) and hosts an American Heart Association (AHA) International Training Center.

 The Simulation Center, a 19,500 sq. ft. facility, has all the elements of a virtual hospital.
 It has two fully functioning operation rooms; four ICU bays - including a pediatric bay; and a wardroom, three debriefing rooms, a small meeting room and a large training room on the second floor.
-There is a large skills training and competency testing room (e.g. intravenous cannulation, endotracheal intubation, lumber puncture).
+There is a large skills training and competency testing room (e.g., intravenous cannulation, endotracheal intubation, lumbar puncture).
 In the basement is a complete Emergency Room with facilities for imaging.